Hollywood & Western Building: History

 Designed by S. Charles Lee and built by Louis B. Mayer and Irving Thalberg, the Hollywood & Western Building opened on December 8, 1928.
-The building was the first location of Motion Picture Association of America, Central Casting, the Hays Office, and The Ben Hecht Company.
+The building was the first location of Motion Picture Association of America, the Hays Office, and The Ben Hecht Company.
+On January 25, 1926, Central Casting officially opened its office in the Hollywood & Western Building.
 Hollywood Billiards, Hollywood's oldest pool hall, was located in the lower basement.
 Over the years its tenants have also included Toppy's (a corner coffee shop), Newman Drug Co., Rexall, Bargain Saver, Hollywood Rehearsal Studios, Studio 9, Rock City Arcade, and Cosmopolitan Book Depository.

 By the 1970s, the building was being used to produce pornography and was slowly converted into individual recording studios and music rehearsal spaces.
 It was also used as a rehearsal studio for such bands as Guns N' Roses and White Zombie.

 The building was heavily damaged in the 1994 Northridge earthquake, after which it was vacant for several years.

+Previous tenants included local offices for U.S. Representative Adam Schiff.